 - How texts can be compared

 - Critical perspectives of texts

 - Literary conventions and stylistic features in texts

 - Aesthetic qualities of literary texts

 Students create texts that enable them to apply the knowledge, skills, and understanding developed through their study of literary texts in a range of forms.

 Stage 2 English Literary Studies prepares students for a range of different study and work contexts.
 It is of particular value to students who wish to apply for entry to interstate universities which require English study to the highest level in the final year of high school.

-English Literary Studies is a 20-credit subject at Stage 2 and can be used in calculating a student’s ATAR.
-Assessment has three components:
+English Literary Studies is a 20-credit subject in Stage 2 and can be used in calculating a student’s ATAR.
+The assessment has three components: